 • Any three additional courses within the department.
 Any Writing Seminars course numbered above “The Craft of Fiction” (220.200) or “The Craft of Poetry” (220.201) may be used to fulfill this requirement.
 A maximum of one course outside The Writing Seminars may count here with approval from the DUS; approval is given for courses with a strong creative writing component (e.g., 061.205, Introduction to Screenwriting).

-Concentration in Writing for Medicine, Science and the Humanities (MSH) majors
+Focus in Writing for Medicine, Science and the Humanities (MSH) majors

 A track in Writing Seminars for MSH majors requires students take the following four courses: